Biden praises Braves’ ‘unstoppable, joyful run’ to 2021 win

 The president often honors major league and some college sports champions with a White House ceremony, typically a nonpartisan affair in which the commander in chief pays tribute to the champs’ prowess, poses for photos and comes away with a team jersey.

 Under Biden, the tradition appears to be back.
 He’s hosted the NBA champion Milwaukee Bucks and Super Bowl champion Tampa Bay Buccaneers at the White House.
-Biden on Monday joked about first lady Jill Biden’s Philadelphia allegiances.
+On Monday he joked about first lady Jill Biden’s Philadelphia allegiances.

 “Like every Philly fan, she’s convinced she knows more about everything in sports than anybody else,” he said.
 He added that he couldn’t be too nice to the Atlanta team because it had just beaten the Phillies the previous night in extra innings.